ronger4242/Recommendations-with-IBM/README.md

 # Recommendations-with-IBM
-This project is part of the Data Science Nanodegree by Udacity.
+This is the third project of Udacity Nano degree in Data Science.
+# Installation
+Python 3.x is required to run this Project.
+The following libraries are used:
+* Pandas
+* Numpy
+* Matplotlib
+* Pickle

+# Project Motivation
 The goal is to develop a recommendation engine using rank-based, user-user based, and matrix factorization, and suggest new articles to the IBM Watson Community users.
+# File Description
 This project has four parts:<br/>
 ## I. Exploratory Data Analysis<br/>
 Find out the distribution of articles a user interacts within the dataset and provide a visual and descriptive statistics.